Clerk vs Hanko for Solo Developers

 The developer experience sets Clerk apart.
 The useUser() hook gives you the authenticated user anywhere in your component tree.
 The <UserButton /> component handles profile management, session switching, and sign-out.
 The management dashboard shows user activity, sessions, and lets you perform admin actions.

 Clerk supports email/password, social logins, multi-factor auth, magic links, and passkeys.
 It's a comprehensive auth solution that covers every common authentication method.
-The free tier includes 10,000 MAU with all features unlocked.
+The free Hobby tier now includes 50,000 monthly active users with all core auth features unlocked, a sizable jump from the 10,000 it offered earlier.

 Hanko Overview